KR flower Market in Bangalore: All you need to know!

 We booked ourselves a cab to escape the hullabaloo of checking bus and metro timings early in the morning.

-WHAT TO EXPECT AT KR MARKET
+WHAT TO EXPECT AT KR MARKET IN BANGALORE

 Having moved to Bangalore, KR Market topped the list of suggestions from fellow photographers.
 One of the best places to experiment on photography, they said.